 Santa rounds everything out.
 Make sure to check out my in-depth review on where to see Santa at Disney World this year if this interests you.

-Each park does offer a distanced Santa opportunity along with a few other places on property.
+Each park does offer a distanced Santa sighting opportunity.

-The princess cavalcade still comes through during the day with a few Christmas touches to the characters.
+The princess cavalcade still comes through with a few Christmas touches during the day.

 Merida is wearing a hooded cape.

 Belle is in her holiday dress.
 The only time you can see her in this special red velvet dress is at Christmas.

 The princess float has a touch of winter white garland and decorations.
 In addition, a small sign has been added to the front expressing Happy Holidays.

 The Fairy Godmother is perched high atop the float.